Who are your primary and secondary users?

 Perhaps you think that you know the MTU Environmental Engineering students.
 Do you really?
 But, you certainly do not know the high school students or the Objibwa Community College students.

-Can give some attributes for the high school students?
+Can you give some attributes for the high school students?

 Bully and tell other’s what to do